top of page

 Lives and works in New York, NY

-Edgard Barbosa is a Brazilian-born artist based in New York whose work bridges the formal rigor of Concrete Art traditions with the fractured immediacy of contemporary mass media.
-Using fragments of fashion photography, advertisements, and urban textures, Barbosa reconstructs popular imagery into brutal, grid-based compositions that reveal both emotional and structural breakdowns in modern life.
+Edgard Barbosa is a Brazilian-born artist based in New York whose work bridges modernist structure with the fractured immediacy of contemporary mass media.
+Using fragments of fashion photography, advertisements, and urban textures, he reconstructs popular imagery into grid-based compositions that expose both emotional and structural fractures within modern life.

-After folding, the works are scanned and digitally manipulated, creating a layered interplay between analog tactility and digital fragmentation.
-This hybrid process mirrors the collapse between physical and virtual realities in contemporary life, while preserving the trace of the artist’s hand within mediated images.
-In Barbosa’s work, structure and collapse coexist — exposing the fragile architectures that memory and identity must navigate within hyper-commercialized environments.
+Each folded surface is scanned and reworked digitally, creating a layered dialogue between analog tactility and digital fragmentation.
+The process mirrors the tension between physical and virtual space, preserving the mark of the hand within mediated imagery.
+In Barbosa’s work, structure and collapse share the same grid, revealing the unstable architectures that memory and identity occupy inside the machinery of consumer life.

-His work has been exhibited in New York, Washington, and Florida, reflecting an evolving exploration of how abstraction, popular culture, and lived experience collide in the hyper-urbanized spaces of the 21st century.
+His work has been exhibited across the United States, including projects in New York, Washington, Florida, and Indiana, reflecting an ongoing investigation into how abstraction, pop culture, and lived experience intersect within the hyper-urban spaces of the twenty-first century.

 © 2024 EDGARD BARBOSA